Sign In Register

 Healthcare Facilities80

-Gilman has an average annual temperature of 42°F (5°C).
+Gilman has a cool climate with an average annual temperature of 42°F (5°C).
 Winters average 11°F in January while summers reach 69°F in July.
-Annual precipitation is 30.8 inches.
+The area gets 270 sunny days per year, well above the U.S. average of 205 / making it one of the sunnier locations in the country.
+Annual precipitation totals 30.8 inches.
+The area receives 48.9 inches of snow annually, making winter weather a significant factor for residents.
 Air quality is rated Good with a median AQI of 36.
+The city sits at an elevation of 1,196 feet.

 Temperature